Destroying Bicolored $P_3$s by Deleting Few Edges: Polynomial-Time Solvable Cases

 First, we consider each connected component~$C$ of~$G$ which is a cycle.
 We either transform~$C$ into one or two paths or solve~$C$ directly.
 First, assume that~$C$ contains three subsequent edges~$e_1, e_2$, and~$e_3$ of the same color, then edge~$e_2$ is not part of any \pt.
 Hence~$e_2$ can be removed without decreasing~$k$.
 The remaining connected component is a path and will be solved in the second step.
-Second, assume that~$C$ contains exactly two subsequent edges~$e_1$ and~$e_2$ with the same color.
-Further, assume~$|C|\ge4$.
-Note that this is no restriction since after applying Reduction Rule~\ref{reduc:small-components} each component of~$G$ has size at least six.
+Second, assume that~$C$ contains two subsequent edges~$e_1$ and~$e_2$ with the same color.
+Recall that we may assume that~$|C|\ge4$.
 Further, let~$e_0$ be the other edge that is incident with~$e_1$ and let~$e_3$ be the other edge that is incident with~$e_2$.
 According to our assumption,~$e_0$ and~$e_1$ form a \pt~and~$e_2$ and~$e_3$ form a \pt.
 Hence, either~$e_0\in S$ or~$e_1\in S$ and either~$e_2\in S$ or~$e_3\in S$.
 Since~$e_1$ and~$e_2$ have the same color and no further edges are incident with~$e_1$ and~$e_2$, we may assume that~$e_0, e_3\in S$.
 The remaining connected components are paths and will be solved in the second step.
 Third, consider the case that~$C$ contains no two subsequent edges of the same color.
-Hence, cycle~$C$ consists of~$2\ell$ edges~$e_1, \ldots , e_{2\ell}$ and each two subsequent edges form a \pt.
-Thus,~$C$ contains a set of~$\ell$ edge-disjoint \pt s~$\{e_1, e_2\}, \{ e_3, e_4\}, \ldots , \{ e_{2\ell-1}, e_{2\ell}\}$ and contains exactly~$\ell$ blue edges.
-Thus, deleting the~$\ell$ blue edges of~$C$ is optimal.
+Then~$C$ consists of~$2\ell$ edges~$e_1, \ldots , e_{2\ell}$ and each two subsequent edges form a \pt.
+Thus,~$C$ contains a set of~$\ell$ edge-disjoint \pt s:~$\{e_1, e_2\}, \{ e_3, e_4\}, \ldots , \{ e_{2\ell-1}, e_{2\ell}\}$ and contains exactly~$\ell$ blue edges.
+Thus, deleting the $\ell$~blue edges of~$C$ is optimal.